PavanRangani/docs/docs/prd/tasks/task-instance.md

     - It's a mandatory field.
 Shows only the applicable sections of the selected entity.
 At a time only one section is selected.
     - For `Trade log` task, `Investment` section is pre-filled and doesn't allow to change it.
     - For `Multi-step` template, Section is auto filled based on the selected template.
+      - It is not prefilled for Entity Task, Meeting/Notes or Tradelogs task.
 - Tag
   - It's alphabetical sorted dropdown.
 - Priority